 - the date

-- their name (you can usually find this out by phoning the business and asking who you should write to about available work)
+- their name.
+You can usually find this out by phoning the business and asking who you should write to in order to ask about available work

-- their title (such as Manager or Recruitment Manager)
+- their title (such as Manager, Recruitment Manager etc)

 - the greeting (such as Dear Ms/Mr …….)

-- the signing off which is usually ‘Yours faithfully’ or ‘Yours sincerely’ for a business letter, followed by your signature.
+- the sign off which is usually ‘Yours sincerely’ for a business letter, followed by your signature.

-When you write a letter enquiring about work opportunities it is important to be very clear about what you are saying or asking in your letter.
-Simple language is better than big words and long complex sentences.
+When you write a letter enquiring about work opportunities it is important to be very clear about what you are saying or asking.
+Simple language is better than big words and long complicated sentences.

-After indicating which job you are applying for, you might begin with
+After indicating that you are writing to look for work, you might begin with:

 - details about why you have chosen to look for work with that particular business.
 This will show that you already know about the business.
-This might be followed with information about your own skills, qualities and experience and why you would be the best person for that job, or
+This might be followed with information about your own skills, qualities and experience and why you would be an valuable employee for that business.

 - a description of your own abilities, qualities and experience followed by why you think they would make you a valuable employee for that business.
 (This will show that you know about their work).

 If you have a resume, it is useful to include a copy with your letter.
-See how to build a resume on the JobAccess site:
+See how to build a resume here: